 All financial assets are categorised as financial assets at amortised cost in the current year and loans and receivables in prior year.
-All financial liabilities are categorised as liabilities held at amortised cost in the current and prior years.
+All liabilities are categorised as liabilities measured at amortised cost in the current and prior years.

 b.
-Fair value of financial assets and financial liabilities not measured at fair value c.
-Maturity of financial liabilities
+Fair value of financial assets not measured at fair value

-The company has US\$113.8 million (31 December 2017: US\$1,017.7 million) of current financial assets and US\$117.4 million (31 December 2017: US\$1,017.6) of current financial liabilities that are not measured at fair value.
+The company has US\$2.3 million (31 December 2017: US\$5.0 million) of current financial assets that are not measured at fair value.
 Given the short-term nature of these instruments, their carrying amounts in the balance sheet are a reasonable approximation of fair value.